ahmedcodein/salesware/README.md

 ![process](docs/design_concept/process.png)

-By establishing the process, the main entities and business rules can easily be extracted.
+By establishing the process, the main entities and business rules can now easily be extracted.
 Those entities and business rules are essential to design the data model, the logic to be implemented into the code and also to extract the general requirements of the application.
 For instance, one can observe that there are four entities that are essential to this business scenario.
 These are Prospect, Product and Opportunity.
-In addition, one can notice, that the process goes into different stages these are Lead, Proposal, Negotiation and finally Close.
+In addition, one can notice, that the process goes into different stages.
+These are Lead, Proposal, Negotiation and finally Close.
 The process is said to be Closed if it is a Won or Lost.
 Such information are crucial to the development of the logical data model which is the subject of the next subsection.

 #### 2.2.2 Data

 This section is devoted to present the data model of SalesWare.
-The Data Model is built to reflect the business process described in the Process subsection.
+The Data Model is built to reflect the business process described in the Process layer.
 The data model implemented is depicted in the figure below.

 ![Data Model](docs/design_concept/data.png)